Manager Singh

 Manager Singh (20 January 1920 – 28 October 1993), widely known as Malviya of Dwaba or JanNayak (leader of the common people), was an Indian independence activist and political leader.
-He is especially remembered for promoting the educational system and his anti-corruption efforts.
-He was elected five times as the MLA from Dwaba constituency.
+He was elected five times as the MLA from Duab Assembly constituency.

+Early life

 Manager Singh was born in Karmanpur village of Ballia District of Uttar Pradesh.
 He is worshipped and glorified by people of Ballia District of Uttar Pradesh.